EtienneWarneck/Gallerye/README.md

 # Gallerye

-Group proecjt during Bootcamp in Fullstack dev.
+Group project during Bootcamp in Fullstack development.

 Project: Gallerye is an open-source E-commerce art site that allows artists and art collectors to buy/sell artworks directly sourced from other individuals.
 It represents a virtual gallery similar to Saatchi.com or Arnet.com.